-Our strategies tend to outperform in down-markets and underperform in up-markets as a result of our bias to quality companies.
-Our process proves itself over a longer-term horizon, encompassing a full market cycle.
+Our strategies tend to outperform in down-markets and underperform in fast rising, momentum driven up-markets as a result of our bias to quality companies.
+Our process proves itself over a longerterm horizon, encompassing a full market cycle.

 Fees